 Smallmouth bass are known for jolting strikes and spirited leaps.
-You’ll find no harder-fighting fish in freshwater.
-In Minnesota you’ll find many places and ways to catch them—running crankbaits over rocky reefs on a big lake, drifting baited jigs through a pool in a big river, or fly-fishing with poppers while wading knee-deep in a rocky stream.
+Plenty of lakes and rivers produce smallies up to five pounds.
+Smallmouth fishing has continually improved because bass anglers are a special breed who recognize that this fish is a resource worth protecting through catch and release.
+Anglers should expect lots of fast action using a variety of techniques such as running crank baits over rocky reefs on a big lake, drifting baited jigs through a pool in a big river, and fly-fishing with poppers while wading knee-deep in a rocky stream.

 Rainbow, brook and brown trout swim in the riffling woodland creeks of southeastern Minnesota’s bluff country, and in the tumultuous streams of Lake Superior’s North Shore.
 Trollers find lake trout, chinook and coho salmon in the cold waters of Superior itself.
 A brilliantly colored trophy “brookie” from a cold stream may measure only a foot, while a mature chinook from the big lake can easily push 20 pounds.